 Black/Dark lightsabers were believed to be extremely rare, only known to be used by some of the most brutal and ruthless of the Sith.

-Some of the lore about the black saber is that, only one of them is known to of ever existed, and it can only be acquired by killing the current wielder, which makes it a very dark weapon indeed, it’s truly a weapon of death.
+Some of the lore about the black or dark saber is that, only one of them is known to of ever existed, and it can only be acquired by killing or defeating the current wielder/owner.
+It’s dark weapon in more ways than one, it’s truly a weapon of death.